Education

 Polk School District

-The Polk School District educates approximately 7,200 students in grades K-12 in classrooms equipped with the latest technology.
-Many of these classrooms are in the district's five new schools: two elementary schools, two middle schools and one high school.
+The Polk School District educates approximately 7,800 students in grades K-12 in classrooms equipped with the latest technology.
+These classrooms can be found in the district’s five elementary schools, two middle schools and two high schools.
 The Board of Education works closely with the business community to address workforce needs.
 The nine-member board of elected officials is designated a Quality Board of Education by the Georgia School Boards Association.

 Polk County College & Career Academy (PCCCA)